yotoll/Mancala/README.txt

 is player 1, player 2, or off
--Capture and Avalanche radio buttons are the two game modes -Player 1 and Player 2 name fields are for inputting the names of players (game does not initialize if these fields are empty
+-Capture and Avalanche radio buttons are the two game modes -Player 1 and Player 2 name fields are for inputting the names of players
+- An error will appear if one or both of these fields are empty or if they are equal
 - All radio buttons and textfields are set to a default value on first opening the Options layout
 -After options have been selected, start game initializes